 With initial confusion over the decision, the big screen showed GoalControl replays first of Benzema’s shot, which didn’t clear the line, then of Valladares’ fumble, which was shown to have crossed for a goal.

-Valladares was left staring at the assistant referee in the bid to find an ally and Suarez had a heated exchange with French counterpart Didier Deschamps, but the final decision of Brazilian referee Sandro Ricci had already been made thanks to the technology.
+Valladares was left staring at the assistant referee in a bid to find an ally and Suarez had a heated exchange with French counterpart Didier Deschamps, but the final decision of Brazilian referee Sandro Ricci had already been made thanks to the technology.

 It was a somewhat scrappy response to an otherwise clear process, and follows some precedents in other sports of players and team officials taking to the new regime slowly.